 Nathan Yau’s mission is to “make data available and useful to those who aren’t data experts.”
 His web site, FlowingData, provides tutorials that show you how to create data visualizations.
 For example, Nathan offers a tutorial on how to visualize and compare distributions using a data set that he provides and the free software “R”.

 This handout, prepared by Destiny Aman for the Schreyer Institute for Teaching Excellence at Penn State, succinctly illustrates and explains the principles behind designing PowerPoint slides that will most effectively support your lecture.

 Learn the basics of PowerPoint at Lynda.com’s PowerPoint 2010 Essential Training.
 Use the special yellow Lynda.com button on the IT Services Web Training page to access Lynda for free on campus.

 The Incredible, Accessible Presentation by Glenna Shaw and its companion Adding Captions, Annotations and/or Subtitles provide detailed step by step instructions for making the PowerPoints that you post online accessible to anyone with disabilities.
 Embedded within these pages are links to useful tools such as PowerTalk which lets you hear how a screen reader will read your file.
 (Use with PPT 2000 or higher.)
-Other accessibility resources are available at the IT Services Web Accessibility Resources page.
+Other accessibility resources are available at the Office of Institutional Equity Web Accessibility Resources page.